translate/pootle/docs/features/pootle_fs.rst

 Aims
 ----

-* Allow Pootle data to be stored on version control systems
+* Allow Pootle translations to be stored in version control
-* Abstract version control systems into a standard method across all systems
+* Abstract diverse version control systems into a standard set of Pootle commands across all systems
 * Ensure that we don't lose any data
 * Ensure that changes made on Pootle and the filesystem can seamlessly move from one to the other